struckmb/qmk-ardux/README.md

 **We are NOT responsible for any failed firmware flashes!**

-## Adding ARTSEY support to an existing qmk board
+## Adding ARDUX support to an existing qmk board

 See [DEVELOPMENT.md](DEVELOPMENT.md)